• About

 By financial awareness, Papa Scordo, means that if you and your spouse are on the same page when it comes to many matters — and are doing all of the right, personal finance things, such as living below your means, saving, investing, and finding happiness is high value endeavors — then most marriages will end up, not in divorce, but in romantic bliss.

-Here, then, are Papa Scordo’s five lessons on marriage and money:
+Here, then, are Papa Scordo’s five lessons on love, marriage and money:

-Process.
-Do you and your wife have a plan in place for who is in charge of investments, monthly bills, home maintenance, etc.?
-You can’t reach any personal finance goals unless you have a plan in place with dates and who is in charge of getting things done.
+Do you and your wife have a plan for who’s in charge of investments, monthly bills, and home maintenance?
+You can’t reach any personal finance goals unless you know who’s in charge of getting things done.
 In some ways, a marriage needs to be run like a corporation (sorry to all you romantic types!) and you can’t have one employee doing all the work while the guy in Accounting sits on his butt all day.

-Have Fun and Make Sure Your Love Evolves.
 It’s always a good idea to invest in your love.
-This means going out and doing special things on occasion or treating your spouse to a gift or a dozen roses.
+This means going out and occasionally doing special things like giving your spouse a dozen roses.
 Being cheap (versus frugal) with your husband or wife is not a good move.
 If your budget allows for a yearly vacation, maybe without the kids, then go and have fun!
 Your marriage and life will be revitalized when you return.

-Independence.
-I know some couples who are tied to the hip both in terms of finances, friends, and social activities; this is not good.
-I believe that married couples need to preserve some individuality; including attending events with close friends or just going out for a drink with a college buddy on occasion, because it’s OK to have some differences in your social lives.
-On the money side, it’s also important for both partners to have their own spending money, just as long as one partner is not abusing the privilege by making purchases from the web each night, for example.
+I know some couples who are tied to the hip both in terms of finances, friends, and social activities.
+This is not good.
+I believe that married couples need to preserve some individuality.
+This includes attending events with close friends.
+Or just going out for a drink with a college buddy on occasion.
+Why?
+Because it’s OK to have some differences in your social lives!
+On the money side, it’s also important for both partners to have their own spending money.
+That is, as long as one partner isn’t abusing the privilege by, say, making online purchases every night.

-About the Author: Vince Scordo, who originally wrote this article almost a decade ago for Len Penzo dot Com, is the proprietor of Scordo.com, a website that aims to inform and entertain readers on how to live the Italian way!
+About the Author: Vince Scordo, who originally wrote this article more than a decade ago for Len Penzo dot Com, is the proprietor of Scordo, a website that aims to inform and entertain readers on how to live the Italian way!
 Specifically, Scordo focuses on food, recipes, products with an Italian bent, saving money, home and garden tips, and how-to advice.

 Photo Credit: Vince Scordo